Ryne Duren: Reputation as a pitcher

 Duren was a showman.
 In those days, the Yankee bullpen was a part of the short-porch right field and only a low chain link fence served as the boundary.
 When called upon by Casey Stengel to relieve, he would not use the gate, but preferred to hop the fence with one hand and begin a slow walk to the mound with his blue Yankee warm-up jacket covering his pitching arm; he followed this routine even on the hottest days.
 When he finally took the ball and began his warmups, the first pitch was sometimes a hard fastball 20 feet over the catcher's head.
 The succeeding warmup pitches would be thrown lower and lower (but not slower) until Duren would finally "find" the plate.
 He was so wild that he allegedly hit a player in the on-deck circle.

 Legacy

 After being released by the Senators, Duren spent 82 days in a hospital in Texas because of his mental health.
-Because of his drinking, he could not keep a job, lost his family, and was in an out of various rehabilitation centers.
+Because of his drinking, he could not keep a job, lost his family, and was in and out of various rehabilitation centers.
 This changed on May 2, 1968, when he went in for treatment at the DePaul Rehabilitation Hospital in Milwaukee (the date of his last drink).
 This finally enabled him to control his alcoholism, and he began to study and learn how to work with others.
 Duren's life work became helping others control their alcoholism, which he came to see as a disease in need of treatment.
 He initially worked in a rehabilitation clinic in Stoughton, Wisconsin, outside of Madison.
 He co-founded SHARE (Stoughton Hospital Alcohol Rehabilitation Education).